StephenMLF/stephenmlf.github.io/_posts/2022-04-12-evolver-test-setup.md

 Worked with Sebastian to implement two elements of robustness to the `TrackingSystem`.

-First, I added a fallback/default `calibration.json` that would mean we have something to work with even if we can't GET the file from the gttp server.
+First, I added a fallback/default `calibration.json` that would mean we have something to work with even if we can't GET the file from the http server.
 When the GET _does_ complete, we switch to using that data instead.

 <a href="/docs/assets/images/ik/ik-1.png">
 <img src="/docs/assets/images/ik/ik-1.png" width="600" alt="ik">